U.S. defends killing Americans who join al Qaeda

 The ACLU last month sued the Obama administration in federal court, demanding that Holder’s Justice Department release what the civil liberties group says it believes are legal memoranda justifying targeting Americans overseas using lethal force.

-Additional reporting by Mark Hosenball in Washington and Lou Charbonneau at the United Nations; Writing by Jeremy Pelofsky; Editing by Howard Goller and Philip Barbara
+Additional reporting by Mark Hosenball in Washington and Lou Charbonneau at the United Nations; Writing by Jeremy Pelofsky; Editing by Eric Walsh